DennisChege/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script displaying reesult of breath to the power of love
+Script that converts number from base 2 to 10